Move the Mailbox Database Path for a Mailbox Database Copy

 You can't use the EMC to move a replicated mailbox database to a new path.

 Note any replay lag or truncation lag settings for all copies of the mailbox database being moved.
 You can obtain this information by using the Get-MailboxDatabase cmdlet, as shown in this example.

 If circular logging is enabled for the database, it must be disabled before proceeding.
 You can disable circular logging for a mailbox database by using the Set-MailboxDatabase cmdlet, as shown in this example.

 Set-MailboxDatabase DB1 -CircularLoggingEnabled $false

 Remove all mailbox database copies for the database being moved.
-For detailed steps, see Remove a mailbox database copy.
+For detailed steps, see Remove a Mailbox Database Copy.
 After all copies are removed, preserve the database and transaction log files from each server from which the database copy is being removed by moving them to another location.
-These files are being preserved so the database copies don't require re-seeding after they have been re-added.
+These files are being be preserved so the database copies to not require re-seeding after they have been re-added.

 Move the mailbox database path to the new location.
-For detailed steps, see Move a mailbox database path.
+For detailed steps, see Move the Database Path.